uhppoted/uhppoted-tunnel/README.md

 ## Raison d'être

-For those **so** annoying times when it would ne nice to run the UHPPOTE _AccessControl_ application but the controller is in one place and the host machine is in another (or perhaps on a VPS in Norway) which means UDP broadcast doesn't just work.
-And poking holes in the firewall and/or fixing the NAT or setting up a VPN is either not going to happen or is more trouble than it's worth.
+For those **so** annoying times when it would be nice to run the UHPPOTE _AccessControl_ application but the controller is in one place and the host machine is in another (or perhaps on a VPS in Norway) which means UDP broadcast doesn't just work.
+And poking holes in the firewall and tweaking the NAT or setting up a VPN is either not going to happen or is more trouble than it's worth.

 Also useful for remotely using